 - A urinalysis to evaluate urine constituents (substances, protein, red and white blood cells, pH, and presence of crystals or bacteria)

-- Blood tests such as a blood urea nitrogen (BUN) and creatinine to evaluate kidney function, electrolytes (sodium, potassium, chloride, bicarbonate) and calcium to evaluate health status and compare to urine results
+- Blood tests such as a blood urea nitrogen (BUN) and creatinine to evaluate kidney function, electrolytes (sodium, potassium, chloride, bicarbonate), uric acid, and calcium to evaluate health status and compare to urine results; if calcium levels are elevated, PTH and vitamin D assays may also be done.

 - A urine culture If a person shows signs of a urinary tract infection